 Here are the same two examples after also applying the noise reduction facility in Goldwave.

 Except for early gramophone records (which were intended to be be replayed using mechanical rather than electrical sound reproduction systems), the signal recorded on gramophone records have the amplitude of low freqency sounds reduced and/or the amplitude of high frequency sounds increased.
 Correcting for this during replay is called "equalization".
 In the mid-1950s a standard was adopted by most companies in Western countries; this is known as RIAA equalization (Recording Industry Association of America).
 It is used on all 33rpm and 45rpm records issued in the West after the mid-1950s.
 Electical circuitry in record players and the phono input of amplifiers has this equalization built in.

-We therfore have to remove the RIAA equalization that has been applied during replay and apply a more appropriate equalization.
+We therfore have to remove the RIAA equalization that has been applied during replay and, except for acoutic (that is mechanically recorded) discs, apply a more appropriate equalization.
 To avoid uneccesary stages it is best to combine these operations, and because the choice of equalization characteristics can become subjective, I prefer to do this after removing crackle and surface noise.
-A free software tool, Equalizer, is available from the same source as ClickRepair; this comes with a library of equalizations suitable for 78 records from a number of companies.
+A free software tool, Equalizer, is available from the same source as ClickRepair; this comes with a library of equalizations suitable for 78rpm records from a number of companies.
 Audacity provides a similar facility with a (different) library of equalizations.